 Pioneer trees (e.g. birch, poplar) grow quickly and provide wind protection for more sensitive plants.

-Climax trees (e.g. walnut, chestnut, oak) are long-lived species that stabilise the ecosystem and provide long-term yields.
+Canopy trees (e.g. walnut, chestnut, oak) are long-lived species that stabilise the ecosystem and provide long-term yields.

 This simultaneous planting creates a functioning ecosystem from the very beginning, one that continues to develop and adapt over the years.
 The pioneer plants prepare the soil by providing organic matter and fixing nitrogen.
 Gradually, shrubs and medium-sized trees take on a supporting role, until finally the climax trees form the stable growth stage of the system.